 Long Valley School will do its own accounting and be its own fiscal agent and may contract for management, educational and other services through an appropriately qualified third-party contractor.
 The back office service provider shall comply with the fiscal policies adopted by the LVCS Board of Directors.
-Long Valley Charter School shall utilize the Delta Managed Services ("DMS") for back office services.
+Long Valley School shall utilize the Delta Managed Services ("DMS") for back office services.
 In future years, should the Board of Directors find that Long Valley School could obtain financial and HR services in house, through its authorizer, or through the Lassen County Office of Education, or other entities, meeting the same qualifications or better than DMS for similar or better services at similar or better cost to the Charter School, the Charter School shall consider making such change.
+Any back office service provider or other contractor who meets the definition of an "entity managing a charter school" pursuant to Education Code Section 47604.1 shall comply with Education Code Section 47604.1.